 Egg donors are young healthy women typically between 21-31 years old.
 Some donors are local and live around the Orlando, Florida area and others are from all over the U.S..
 Recipients are generally older women who have diminished ovarian reserve and have not been able to conceive using their own eggs.

-As a prospective egg donor or recipient in Florida area, it’s normal to have a lot of questions.
+As a prospective egg donor or recipient in the Florida area, it’s normal to have a lot of questions.

 Egg Donation in Orlando, Florida: Process & FAQ